Codes4Fun/bitcoin-tax-tools/README.md

  - currently only supports FIFO.
  - uses bitstamp exchange rates which can be changed to other exchanges if run locally.
+ - does not track wash sales.
+ - does not allow for manually setting the cost basis (would be useful for donations or refunds).

 These are not guaranteed to be without risk, or even to give you the lowest tax rate.
 You should go to a tax professional or [online services](https://en.bitcoin.it/wiki/Tax_compliance#Accounting_and_Tax_Compliance_Software) if you need that, but even if you do that consider using these tools a supplement, not just to double check your taxes but also to double check these tools.